rust-lang/rust/src/doc/trpl/associated-types.md

 ## Implementing associated types

 Just like any trait, traits that use associated types use the `impl` keyword to provide implementations.
-Here's a simple implementation of Graph:
+Here’s a simple implementation of Graph:

 ```rust
 # trait Graph {